 Brachial Plexus Prognosis

-Brachial plexus injuries are caused by damage to nerves that control movement and provide sensation in the arm.
-Adults and children can be injured in this way through some type of trauma, but the most common cases of damage to the brachial plexus is a birth injury.
-A difficult birth, a breech birth, and other factors can cause the nerves to be stretched and damaged.
+Brachial plexus injuries are caused by damage to the nerves that control movement and provide sensation in the arms.
+Adults and children can be injured in this way through some type of trauma, but the most common cause of damage to the brachial plexus is a birth injury.
+A difficult delivery, breech birth, and other factors such as shoulder dystocia and the infant’s size, can cause the nerves to be stretched and damaged.

 Injuries to the brachial plexus can cause symptoms that range from mild to severe and potentially, complications that are permanent.
-The prognosis for a brachial plexus injury strongly depends on the individual injury, its severity, the timeliness of treatment, and the effectiveness of the treatment.
-Some infants will recover completely and never experience symptoms again, while others may have lasting symptoms.
+The prognosis for a brachial plexus injury strongly depends on the individual injury, its severity, as well as the timeliness and effectiveness of the treatment.
+Most infants will recover completely and never experience symptoms again, while a few may have lasting symptoms.

 Brachial Plexus Injuries

 The brachial plexus is the set of 5 major nerve branches that link the spinal cord to the small nerves that control shoulders, arms, wrists, and hands.
 These nerves are responsible for sensations and muscle movements in those areas.
 Newborns may have brachial plexus injuries because of how they came out of the womb.
 Any type of difficulty during delivery that causes the infant’s head, shoulder, or neck to be stretched or pulled can cause this damage.
 This stretching motion, if severe enough, can cause damage to the nerves from the spinal cord that run through the neck and down the arm.

 Damage to the brachial plexus in most cases will be mild and cause minimal symptoms, while in other cases it may be severe.
 This may include tears and rips, or avulsion, which is when a nerve or multiple nerves are torn completely away from the spinal cord.